1 in 22 Indian Women is at risk of developing BREAST CANCER.

 Establishing an early diagnosis is the key to improved survival rate and better quality of life.

 The prognosis of breast cancer depends upon the stage at the time of diagnosis.
 Breast cancer patients have a positive prognosis if the diagnosis of cancer occurs at an early stage.
 The 5-year survival rate is 99% if the cancer is early while it drops to 27% in later stages.
+The pet scan for a breast cancer center in Bangalore is the first step in the diagnosis of breast cancer.
+Other tests include -

 Breast self-examination: Look out for symptoms once every month and do not hesitate to contact your doctor in case of suspicious findings.